lucasmbrute2/author-api/README.md

 # Improvements and extensions

 * Finish and improve unit tests
-* Improve prisma query relations ( maybe author could already return pictures e.g) and save DB calls to increase perfomance.
+* Improve prisma query relations ( maybe author could already return pictures e.g) and save DB calls to increase perfomance
+* Implent Cache in GET endpoints
 * We must implement a rate limiter and debounce to prevent alot of requests
 * Tests E2E would be really good
 * Observation -> sentry or any other tool